Duel in the Sun (film): Plot

 Offended when Lewt reneges on a promise to marry her, Pearl takes up with Sam Pierce, a neighboring rancher who is smitten with her.
 She does not love him but says yes to his proposal.
 Before they can be married, however, Lewt picks a fight with Pierce in a saloon and guns him down.
 He insists that Pearl can belong only to him.
 Lewt becomes a wanted man.

 On the run from the law, Lewt finds time to derail a train and occasionally drop by the ranch late at night and press his attentions on Pearl.
 She cannot resist her desire for him and lies for Lewt to the law, hiding him in her room.
-Afterward, however, he walks out on her, despite her pleas that she loves him.
+Afterward, he walks out on her, despite her pleas that she loves him.

 Laura Belle's health takes a turn for the worse and the Senator admits his love for her before she dies.
 Jesse returns to visit but is too late; his mother is dead.
 The Senator continues to shun him, as does Lewt, their family feud finally resulting in a showdown.
 Lewt tosses a gun to his unarmed brother but Jesse stands his ground without attempting to pick it up.
 Jesse warns that Lewt will eventually be hanged as a murderer, and Lewt responds by shooting Jesse.

-The Senator's old friend, Lem Smoot tells him that Jesse's wound is not mortal and the old man softens up towards his son and reconciles.
+The Senator's old friend, Lem Smoot, tells him that Jesse's wound is not mortal and the old man softens up towards his son and reconciles.
 Pearl is relieved that Jesse is going to survive.
 When Helen arrives, she invites Pearl to leave Spanish Bit forever and come live with them in Austin.
 Pearl agrees, but when she is tipped off by one of the Spanish Bit hands that Lewt intends to come after Jesse again, she arms herself and engages in a shootout with Lewt in the desert.
 They die in each other's arms.